caffeinated-pixels/javascript-calculator/README.md

 ### Comma separated numbers

 I fell down a bit of a rabbit hole trying to implement comma-separated numbers on the display.
-There's not a straight-forward way to do this for numbers containing a variable number of decimal places using just a regex and replace().
-The only solution I could think of would be to remove the decimal section, add in the commas with regex/replace() and then add the decimal section back.
+I originally opted for toLocalString() but this was rounding very large numbers (16+ digits), so I borrowed a regex from a [Stack Overflow post](https://stackoverflow.com/a/2901298/8958062).

-In the end (for better or worse!), I opted for using toLocalString().
-However, by default, this method will remove any decimal zeros from the end (eg "2000.100" is converted to "2,000.1"), which is no good for processing calculator inputs!
+To deal with the decimals, we need to remove them first using .split(".") and then add then back later using .join(".")

-To get around this, we can use the minimumFractionDigits option.
-Obviously, the correct value for this option changes as we add extra decimal places to the number.
-So, before using toLocalString(), we need to test if the number contains a decimal point and if so how many decimal places it uses.
-We can then pass this value into the method eg:
+### Digit limit

-`const newCurrVal = Number(removeCommas).toLocaleString('en-US', { minimumFractionDigits: minDigits })`
+I originally opted for a digit limit of 21 as after this JS switches to scientific notation (ie 1e+22).
+However, I realised that when converting a number to a string, numbers starting getting rounded after 16 digits!
+So there's not really much point going beyond 16.

 ### eval() alternative